Juan-Jones/earnonlinemoney/content/blog/creative-side-hustles.md

 ### 1. Network Marketing

 Most people are skeptical when they hear the term network marketing or multi-level marketing (MLM).
 And, by all means, people have valid reasons to be doubtful about the past.
 Back in the day, people were getting scammed by get-rich-quick schemes left and right.
 People became fearful of pursuing internet side hustles.
 But there are currently several legitimate network marketing opportunities.
 People can find opportunities in industries, including health, food, telecommunications, and many others.
 However, every opportunity is not for every person.
 Hence, if you're not a fan of attending conferences, or meeting and greeting, don't pursue MLM.
-On the flip side, if you enjoy marketing and networking, you can earn generously from networking marketing.

 ### 2. Place Ads on Your Car